Eppo-exp/eppo-docs/docs/sdks/client-sdks/javascript.md

 });
 ```

-During initialization, the SDK sends an API request to Eppo to retrieve the most recent experiment configurations such as variation values and traffic allocation.
-The SDK stores these configurations in memory so that assignments are effectively instant.
+During initialization, the SDK will fetch an experiment configuration containing variation values and traffic allocations.
+This configuration is cached on Eppo's global CDN, resulting in very fast initialization.
+Once the configuration is loaded, assignments happen locally.
+This means that evaluating a specific flag or experiment is effectively instantaneous.
+For more information see the pages on [SDK latency](/sdks/faqs/latency) and [risk mitigation](/sdks/faqs/risk).

 If you are using the SDK for experiment assignments, make sure to pass in an assignment logging callback (see [section](#define-an-assignment-logger-experiment-assignment-only) below).

 <br />